Discrete Wigner-Weyl calculus for the finite lattice

 In case of small temperatures the sum over Matsubara frequencies is reduced to an integral, which gives

 (Here $D=2$.)
-At any give finite value of $N$ the given expression is not robust to smooth variations of the system.
+At any given finite value of $N$ the given expression is not robust to smooth variations of the system.
 However, when we increase the lattice size in such a way that it becomes much larger than any correlation length existing in the given system, then effectively the sum over momenta in the above expression may be replaced by an integral.
 In this case $N$ is very large but still finite.
 Eq. (\ref{NEQ}) remains well defined and finite and becomes topological invariant due to the presence of an integral over $p$.
 Notice, that the sum over $x$ is important for the topological invariance of this quantity. {As explained above, inside the Weyl symbols entering Eq. (\ref{NEQ}) the limit of infinite $N$ is to be taken before the differentiation with respect to momenta.}